HITECHCRIME/HC_REL01_TRIBE/README.md

 **Release - actual commercial content for monetization/sale**

+- PAID: Subscription to the whole universe (free access to everything) via hitechcri.me website
-- PAID: Physical Single Release includes all the elements of the narrative (For Order + Limited Introductory Price Offer +  Goodies from the storyworld + Merch)
+- PAID: Physical Single Release includes all the elements of the narrative (For Order + Limited Introductory Price Offer +  Goodies from the storyworld + Merch) via hitechcri.me website
 - PAID: Digital Single Release (+ Goodies from the storyworld + Merch) via hitechcri.me website
-- FREE: Hitech Crime Universe Timeline https://www.hitechcri.me/timeline/hc_sg_r01_tribe (link not active)
+- FREE: Hitech Crime Universe Timeline https://www.hitechcri.me/timeline/hc_sg_r01_tribe (link not active) It’s important to have one platform where you control your music, content and brand image—your website.
+If a promoter or fan is searching for you online, the first hit they should get is your band website.
+This is your chance to hook them with a great first impression and win them over with an amazing user experience.
+Blow your own trumpet!

 - FREE (monetized): Streaming Access: Spotify
 - FREE (monetized): Streaming Access: Soundcloud https://soundcloud.com/mothnode/tribe
-- FREE (monetized): Streaming Access: Apple Music
+- FREE (monetized): Streaming Access: Apple Music/iTunes
 - FREE (monetized): Streaming Access: YouTube Music
+- FREE (monetized): Streaming Access: Audiomack
+- FREE (monetized): Streaming Access: Tidal
+- PAID/FREE (monetized/Digital Sale): Streaming Access: Bandcamp
+- FREE: Vimeo
+- PAID/FREE: Google Play
+- FREE: Reddit Music
+- FREE: Music-related hashtags on @TwitterMusic
+- FREE: Music-related hashtags on Instagram (not via main channel perhaps? so it doesn't clash with the 9post storyworld release)
+- FREE: Spike on Last.fm
+- FREE: Songkick (for live events)
+- FREE: Bandsintown (for live events)
+- FREE: Blogs as entry point (review or entry point designed with the blog to initiate people into the universe) (Pitchfork, Stereogum, DatPiff and The A.V.
+Club)
+- FREE: Music with Dozmia

 - FREE: Insta 9grid/9post dopamine hook

 1.